pnlng/crisscross/README.md

 ## Roadmap

 - [ ] Add the option to render inline placeholders as is
+- [ ] Add the option to use different patterns for placeholder expressions
 - [ ] Add logic support

 ## Built With